AnyLogic

 [Visible if the Custom first occurrence option is selected]

-Here you can specify the amount of working time that must pass until this task is first assigned to the resource.
+The amount of working time that must pass until this task is first assigned to the resource.
 Working time includes the time spent by the resource to reach the agent that seized it and the time of service itself.
-If the field is left empty, this type of trigger will not be applied.
+If the edit box is left empty, this type of trigger will not be applied.

 Local variable: T unit — the resource unit